ZigzagAwaka/DQ3AP/README.md

 - The player talks to a Priest of any location by loading a save file from the title screen
 - The player uses the spell "Peep" when not being next to a chest [check mods compatibility for this one!]

-*Planned : Some other ways to give items are being considered and will be work on in future releases.*

 Once items are received, the game will display a message to show what's been received for each items (except for the Ship and Ramia since those are not real items in the game, but are progression checks/items for Archipelago).

 ### Archipelago is all about playing with multiple worlds/players, but can I play in singleplayer ?